-A decent education is nonexistent in rural Uganda; city boarding schools are a last-resort option, financially and emotionally crushing for parents who want the best for their children.
-Most families live on less than $1 per day and as such they must decide between eating or education.
-Currently in this village area, only 6% have finished the equivalent of a junior high education.
+An education that prepares a student for today's world is practically impossible in rural Uganda.
+Most families live on less than $1 per day, and as such, they must decide between eating or education.
+City boarding schools are not a viable financial option.
+Currently, in this village area, only 6% have finished the equivalent of a junior high education.

 Without intervention, these children grow up with little or no ability to read or write—and that barely scratches the surface of what a high-quality education teaches.
 But by your giving and through His faithfulness, success becomes a possibility for the children of Kubamitwe, and with that, the chance to break the cycle of poverty.